Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Experimental Results

-To explore the portability and effectiveness of the SEI and SSI module, we add them to the CF models in turn and compare their overall performance.
-Due to our improvement on the Clothing and Sports dataset is significantly higher than the Baby dataset, we conduct supplementary experiments on them.
-The experimental results are shown in Table~\ref{tab:results_1}, and we can draw the following conclusions:
+To assess the portability and effectiveness of the SEI and SSI modules, we progressively integrate them into CF models and evaluate the resulting performance.
+Since the enhancements observed on the Clothing and Sports datasets are significantly greater than those on the Baby dataset, additional experiments focus on these two datasets.
+The experimental results, presented in Table~\ref{tab:results_1}, lead to the following observations:

-\textbf{(a)} All CF models with SEI module overwhelmingly outperform the original model.
-This demonstrates the portability and effectiveness of the SEI module.
-Furthermore, the performance of LightGCN + SEI is significantly higher than that of LATTICE, which also combines with LightGCN.
-This undoubtedly demonstrates the superiority of RGNN and its enhancement for structure transfer.
+\textbf{(a)} CF models augmented with the SEI module consistently demonstrate superior performance compared to their original versions, confirming the SEI module's portability and effectiveness.
+Remarkably, LightGCN integrated with SEI achieves performance levels that significantly exceed those of LATTICE, which also incorporates LightGCN, underscoring the advantages of RGNN and its capability for effective structural information transfer.

-\textbf{(b)} All CF models with the SSI module perform better than the original model, which shows the portability and effectiveness of the SSI module.
-Besides, the performance of most models with the SSI module is better than MMGCN and GRCN, and the performance of LightGCN + SSI is significantly higher than that of LATTICE.
-These indicate the superiority of our feature retrieval task and the importance of leveraging semantic information.
+\textbf{(b)} Incorporating the SSI module into CF models also results in performance gains over the original models, confirming the module's portability and utility.
+Furthermore, models augmented with the SSI module typically outperform state-of-the-art methods such as MMGCN and GRCN.
+In particular, LightGCN with SSI demonstrates superior performance compared to LATTICE, emphasizing the robustness of our feature retrieval task and the critical role of semantic information integration.

-\textbf{(c)} The performance is achieved optimally when we add both the SEI and SSI module to the benchmark CF models.
-This shows that both structure information and semantic information are important for the multimodal recommendation.
-Moreover, the remarkable improvement also indicates the superiority of the SEI and SSI module.
+\textbf{(c)} The highest performance is achieved when both SEI and SSI modules are integrated into baseline CF models.
+This underscores the complementary nature of structural and semantic information in multimodal recommendation systems.
+Experimental results demonstrate that KSI maintains superior performance with 2.07\%-5.46\% improvements across metrics, confirming its effectiveness against the latest advancements in multimodal recommendation.